LujainSaad/Bankist/README.md

 # Bankist - When Banking Meets Minimalism 🏦

-Welcome to Bankist, a sleek and minimalist banking interface designed for simplicity and ease of use.
+Bankist, a sleek and minimalist banking interface designed for simplicity and ease of use.
 This project leverages modern web technologies to provide a smooth user experience for performing banking operations online.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/79986157/153561269-f3989c93-1755-401d-8d9a-bfb75d55a891.gif)